vgudlav/codeBox/README.md

 # CodeBox Full-Stack Learning Lab

-A Node.js + React interactive coding lab inspired by challenge platforms like CodeCrafters.
+A Node.js + React interactive coding lab

 ## What is included